tanyaphung/tanyaphung.github.io/_pages/about.md

 I earned my Ph.D. in the Bioinformatics program at the University of California, Los Angeles in December 2018.
 I earned my Bachelor of Science in Biology at the Massachusetts of Technology in June 2014.

+Contact information: if you would like to get into contact with me, my email address is: {firstname}.n.{lastname} [at] gmail.com.

 # News:
 **05/06/24** I will be attending the Organization for the Study of Sex Difference conference in Bergen, Norway.